.

 Moishe's daughter, Golda (Holtzeker), married Mendel Shek (or Shak), and they perished with children: Avraham, Dvorah, Freidil, and Baila, according to the Mlynov martyr list (see p.
 439 in Hebrew original, English volume is incorrect).
 The son Avraham Shek was briefly encountered by David Bernstein while in hiding with a Czech farmer as recounted in the Memorial Book (p.
 286 English volume).
 Avraham was hiding there with others from Mlynov, including survivor Koppel Messinger, and two Hochberg sisters.
 Someone snitched on them and Avraham was killed by Banderite men shortly after David saw him .
 The others escaped.

+Moishe's daugther Shisha ("Tchize") married David Fishman (a sibling of Moishe and Anna Fishman).
+According to oral traditions in the Baltimore line, Shisha's husband, David, died young, probably by 1899 when his brother Moshe Fishman named his eldest son David.
+The Baltimore version of the Goldseker tree indicates Shisha and David had four sons: Herschel, Moishe (Morris), Gershon, and Kalman.
 Shisha and David's son, Kalman, is probably the man named Kalman Fishman in the Mlynov martyr list.
 He perished with his wife, Chaya, and sons Pesach, David, Shimon, Asher and Yosel.
 According to Yad Vashem records submitted by survivor Yaakov Goldseker, Kalman's son David Fishman married a woman named Nuna Shkolnik (1912-1942), his father's second cousin.
 Nuna was the daughter of Yoel Holtzeker's daughter, Liba who married Chaim Shkolnick.
 Thus, Yoel Holtzeker's granddaughter Nuna married Moshe Holtzeker's great-grandson, David Fishman.
 [You can visualize the relationship this way: Yoel Holtzeker->his daughter Liba (Shkolnik)->her daughter Nuna (Shkolnik) married -> David Fishman, her husband-> his father Kalman Fishman->his mother, Shisha (Holtzeker)->her father Moishe Holtzeker.]

-Yankel Holtzeker
+Yankel [Yaakov] Holtzeker

 Yankel was the third of the five Holtzeker brothers to come to Mlynov.
 He married a woman named Rivkah and had two sons: Yehoshua (1878-1942) ("Yeshea" in the Baltimore Goldseker tree) and Moishe (1880-1942).
-Yankel had three grandchildren known to have survived.
-One of those grandchildren, Yankel (named for his grandfather) contributed an essay to the Mlynov Memorial book, pp 210-212 (English volume) and submitted Yad Vashem records.

-Two of Moishe's sons survived.
-His son Avraham (1913–1998) make aliyah with the youth group, Beitar, in August 1939, just before the start of WWII.
-Avraham has two children Yeshea (1942–) and Moshe (1947–).
-Moishe's other son who survived was named Yankev (or Yaakov (1920–2006), after his grandfather who likely died before he was born.
-Yankev survived the Shoah in the Red Army and returned to Mlynov after the War to find it completely destroyed.
+Moshe's son Avraham (1913–1998) made aliyah with the youth group, Beitar, in August 1939, just before the start of WWII.
+Avraham had two children of his own: Yeshea (1942–) and Moshe (1947–).
+Moishe's other son who survived was named Yankev (or Yaakov (1920–2006), for his grandfather who likely died before he was born.
+This younger Yankev survived the Shoah in the Red Army and returned to Mlynov after the War to find it completely destroyed.
 He wrote about his memories and experience in the essay, "My Hometown Mlynov" in the Memorial Book, English volume, pp. 210-212 (English volume).
 Yaakov had a son, Moshe, in 1947 who was born in Italy and the family made aliyah that year.
 Moshe in turn had three children.
+A daughter Pesie was living in Israel in 1970 when the Memorial Book was published, according to the list of martyrs in the Memorial book.

 Shimon Holtzeker